Nextiva / Blog / Customer Experience

-Your contact center is your business’s front line and the voice that speaks directly to your customers.
-Building a high-performing team isn’t just about filling job vacancies; it’s a strategic imperative that impacts customer satisfaction and loyalty — and ultimately your bottom line.
+The contact center is your business’s front line and the voice that speaks directly to your customers.
+Call center staff are often the first impression your brand makes.
+Building a high-performing team isn’t just about filling job vacancies; it’s a strategic imperative that impacts customer satisfaction and loyalty, and ultimately your bottom line.

 Let’s walk through the essential steps for getting your contact center staffing right.